conjurdemos/policy-automation/README.md

 ### 2. Configuring Conjur Policy

-- Update and load the policy under the `Policy` Directory
+- Update and load the policy under the project's `Policy` Directory
    - The value for ` Sync_{{SyncHostName}}` must **match** what has already been configured for your existing Synchronizer implementation
 > For instance, if the {{SyncHostName}} was `PVWA-Cybr-Host-1`, then all instances in `Policy/01_root-sync.yml` would be replaced, such as the following:
 >